 Are you interested in tourism and sustainable development?
-Do you want to deepen your knowledge in tourism evaluation and planning from the perspective of sustainability?
+Do you want to deepen your knowledge of tourism evaluation and planning from the perspective of sustainability?

-Professor Stefan Gössling and professor Michael Hall, two world-leading tourism scholars, and researchers, are actively involved in the programme.
+Professor Stefan Gössling and professor Michael Hall, two world-leading tourism scholars, and researchers, are actively involved in the program.

-General entry requirements for studies at second cycle and specific entry requirements:
+General entry requirements for studies at the second cycle and specific entry requirements:

 - Bachelor's degree in tourism studies or in another social science main field of study or equivalent.